hongyusu/hongyusu.github.io/_posts/2016-01-15-web-api-with-amazon.md

-#
+# Extra reading materials

-1. Reed this article ['A beginner's guide to Amazon S3 and web hosting'](http://www.smalldatajournalism.com/projects/one-offs/using-amazon-s3/) for more information on hosting a web site with Amazon service.
+There are always very good external reading materials available on the web.
+For example, this article ['A beginner's guide to Amazon S3 and web hosting'](http://www.smalldatajournalism.com/projects/one-offs/using-amazon-s3/) is a part of the website which is built for a practical course 'Small data journalism'.
+It offers very good introductory knowledge on hosting a website with Amazon services.
-1. Reed this article ['How to serve 100k users without breaking server'](http://blogging.alastair.is/how-i-served-100k-users-without-crashing-and-only-spent-0-32/) for more information on building a website with Amazon S3.
+In addition, you can reed this article ['How to serve 100k users without breaking server'](http://blogging.alastair.is/how-i-served-100k-users-without-crashing-and-only-spent-0-32/) for more practical details on building a website with Amazon S3.